 Advisors are the primary point of contact for Deerfield students and their parents/guardians.
 They are invested, caring, proactive, and responsive.
 Deerfield Advisors connect personally with each of their advisees.
-They eat lunch together every Thursday and set aside time for one-on-one meetings, often during Advisory Period on Friday mornings.
+They eat lunch together every Tuesday and set aside time for one-on-one meetings, often during Advisory Period on Friday mornings.
 Advisors develop a working knowledge of the Academy's academic program, partnering with advisees to provide opportunities for exposure to new courses and for depth of exploration in existing areas of interest.
 They communicate with parents and guardians regularly beyond winter comments and spring Advisor reports.

-Once each term, Advisors work with their full advisory groups on health and wellness priorities set by the Student Life Office and, specifically, the Dean of Residential Life, who provides curriculum and education to prepare for these important conversations.
-Additionally, Advisors are expected to engage with the Student Life Office symposium and partake in activities and/or discussions on this selected, annual topic.
-For the 2023-2024 school year, the symposium will focus on gratitude.
-Each month students will have opportunities to write gratitude letters, watch and discuss TedTalks, and engage with the symposium through other media.
+Once each term, Advisors work with their full advisory groups on priorities set by the Student Life Office and, specifically, the Dean of Students, who provides curriculum to prepare for these important conversations.
+Additionally, Advisors are expected to engage with the Student Life Office and partake in activities and/or discussions on a selected annual topic.
+For the 2024-2025 school year, the Student Life Office will focus on the Community Pledge.
+Each month students will have opportunities to discuss the Pledge, participate in an activity related to one of its tenets, and develop habits that demonstrate the Pledge in action.